 Tpay Secures License To Offer Direct Mobile Payments For Government Services In Egypt

-CAIRO, Dec.
-11, 2025 (GLOBE NEWSWIRE) -- In a move aimed at promoting financial inclusion and providing new payment channels for all segments of Egyptian society, tpay, the leading value-added services provider, announced today the signing of Egypt's first license with the National Telecom Regulatory Authority (NTRA) to offer Direct Carrier Billing (DCB) for government payments.
+(MENAFN- Mid-East Info) Cairo, Egypt – 11 December 2025 – In a move aimed at promoting financial inclusion and providing new payment channels for all segments of Egyptian society, tpay, the leading value-added services provider, announced today the signing of Egypt's first license with the National Telecom Regulatory Authority (NTRA) to offer Direct Carrier Billing (DCB) for government payments.

 Legal Disclaimer: